Altered Topological Structure of the Brain White Matter in Maltreated Children through Topological Data Analysis: Methods

 To see the effect of the Wasserstein distance, we generated 4 circular patterns of identical topology (Figure \ref{fig:simulationnodiff}).
 Along the circles, we uniformly sampled 60 nodes and added Gaussian noise $N(0, 0.3^2)$ on the coordinates.
 We generated 5 random networks per group.
 The Euclidean distance ($L_2$-norm) between randomly generated points are used to build connectivity matrices.
-Figures \ref{fig:simulationnodiff} shows the superposition of nodes from 20 networks.
-Sine they are topologically equivalent, the distance between networks should show no clustering pattern.
-In fact the Wasserstein distance $D_{W}^{0,1}$ shows no discernible clustering pattern while $L_2$-norm shows the clustering pattern.
+Figure \ref{fig:simulationnodiff} displays the superposition of nodes from 5 networks in each group.
+Since they are topologically equivalent, the distance between networks should show no clustering pattern.
+In fact the Wasserstein distance $d=d_0 + d_1$ shows no discernible clustering pattern while $L_2$-norm shows the clustering pattern.
 The $L_2$-norm distance is particularly large between horizontal (Groups 1 and 2) and vertical patterns (Groups 3 and 4).